 Why is that?

 It’s because the practice finds its theological footing on the blood of the New Covenant, the broken body of Christ, and the unity of the church.
 These are three Christian fundamentals that stretch beyond societal boundaries.
 Head covering is no different.
-For this reason, the tradition of head covering was embraced by nearly all believers for over 1900 years, but as time began to change, compromise started to set in and the standard of morality among Christians lessened.
-Our rebellion toward Scripture has taken many forms, but very few have been celebrated like the development of Christian feminism.
+For this reason, the tradition of head covering was embraced by nearly all believers for over 1900 years.
+Anyone who studies church history from the first century onward will discover this.

 One of the most eye-opening things about this whole ordeal is that when the church initially began to turn away from this biblical tradition, even the unbelieving world took notice of our compromise.
 In 1935, a pastor in England made headlines simply because he began to teach that women shouldn’t be asked to cover their heads in church.
 Not only was the article written in a secular newspaper, it was also featured on the front page on the Montreal Gazette.
 An article in the Brooklyn Times references the same incident saying, "The only English church, so far as known, in which women may go hatless is in Kingston, Surrey."
 Evidently, this incident was considered newsworthy in 1935, and I believe that the primary reason for this was because it ran contrary to the beliefs and practices of most churches at the time.